deagon/vuetable-2-tutorial-wiki/lesson-17.md

 - The first parameter is the "tag" that you want to render out as HTML tag, in this case, a `div`.
 - The second parameter _(optional)_ is the [Data Object](https://vuejs.org/v2/guide/render-function.html#The-Data-Object-In-Depth) describing the characteristics of the element to be rendered.
 - The third parameter _(optional)_ can be either a string that will be inside the element tag (e.g. `<title>Hello</title>`) or array of its children.

+> In this tutorial, we will always write its parameters in its own line, so that it is easier to notice.

+Here is the complete `render` function of our outermost `div` block.

 ```javascript
   render (h) {